Remortgages in Spain is different to other countries

 No lenders in Spain have specific products for remortgages in Spain.
 However some will consider an application on a case by case basis.
 Maximum loan to value is likely to be 60%.
 In general where granted the new Bank does expect the loan capital to be reduced.
-No extra funds would be granted in fact it is most likely the existing loan level will have to be reduced.
+No extra funds would be granted.
+Unless for refurbishment.

 What is the process for remortgages in Spain

 It is important if considering moving your mortgage to another Spanish Bank that you understand on what basis you could make the move.
 Dictated by legislation.
 A loan can be moved two ways.

 Subrogation moving existing Spanish Mortgage to a new lender

 In Spain you can subrogate or transfer an existing loan to a new lender.
 Not all lenders will subrogate but if they do they will have to meet and follow the laid down procedure as per the government legislation of 2019.
 Subrogation used to have the benefit of reducing significantly the cost of moving by avoiding mortgage deed tax; a cost that was applicable on all new loans in Spain, and equated to around 1.8% of lending.
-Since new regulation this cost cannot be passed by a main stream Spanish lender to the client but cost of the deed can be.
+AJD tax cannot be passed by a main stream Spanish lender to the client.
+Cost of the deed can be.
 However any new funds would attract all normal costs.

 What are the rules for subrogation of a Spanish Loan

 Setting up a new Spanish mortgage with a new lender

 The second means of remortgages in Spain is straight forward closure of one loan and inception of a new one.
 It would no be cost effective to do this in comparison to subrogation.

-What cost do apply when moving a mortgage a Spain under subrogation rules
+What cost do apply when moving undertaking remortgages in Spain via subrogation rules